Phone: (202) 296-5505 Email: info@winvale.com

 Government | 4 Min Read

 What does this mean for government contractors and the General Services Administration (GSA)?
-The good news is since GSA is a self-funded agency, it continues to function even if other agencies begin to cease operations, but contractors could still be affected by the shutdown in other ways.
-Let’s talk about what a government shutdown is and how to prepare for it.
+The good news is since GSA is a self-funded agency, it continues to function even if other agencies begin to cease their operations.
+Contractors could still be affected by the shutdown in other ways, however, so it's important to be prepared.
+In this blog, we'll go over what government shutdown is and what it means for your GSA Multiple Award Schedule (MAS).

 What is a Government Shutdown?